Berry, Patricia (Pat) Doreen Interview

 Big responsibility …

 Yeah, it was.
-And you took them to the person and you got to sit and chat with them for a while, and they would tell you the sort of things they liked.
+And you took them to the person and you got to sit there and chat with them for a while, and they would tell you the sort of things they liked.
 One lady was blind so she always had those talking books.
 That was fun; I enjoyed that for many years.

 I’m intrigued … can we talk a little bit more about the miniatures, please?

 Yes.
 Yes, we can.
 Thirty-odd years ago I had collected lots of little things.
 I’d been to England and seen the shops there, and collected several things, thinking that there was nobody else in the world who collected stuff except me.
-And I came home, and there was an advertisement in the paper : ‘Anyone interested in doing miniatures, or dolls houses and things, to go to a certain place one Sunday.’
+And I came home, and there was an advertisement in the paper … Anyone interested in doing miniatures, or dolls houses and things, to go to a certain place one Sunday.
 So off I went, and there was, I think eight or ten of us, who were all interested in doing things like that; but we had no venue.
-We all met in this board room with this big flash table that they have in board rooms, and we couldn’t do anything.
-We had to just sit there and talk about what we wanted to do.
-We hardly dared touch the table because it was so beautiful.
+We all met in this boardroom with this big flash table that they have in boardrooms, and we couldn’t do anything.
+We had to just sit there and talk about what we wanted to do; we hardly dared touch the table because it was so beautiful.
 And then I thought, ‘What about Keirunga?
 We can go there.’
 So that was it, we went to Keirunga and we’ve been meeting there ever since; as I said, ‘bout thirty years.
 And we go to conventions every two years and we meet up with people from Australia, America, England, who come to these conventions and take workshops, and do things, and … yeah.
 So I’ve made an awful lot of stuff over the years.
-I started off doing the ordinary one inch to a foot, which is the [loud background noise] … I suppose you’d call the average scale, and then gradually I started making smaller and smaller things.
+I started off doing the ordinary one inch to a foot, which is the [background noise] … I suppose you’d call the average scale, and then gradually I started making smaller and smaller things.
 Because it’s smaller you can make more; you can collect more; and I love working with the tiny things.
 But that’s my thing that I love doing, so I shall show you some of my tiny things.

-I’ve always loved reading, right from … I can never remember actually learning to read; I’ve always been able to read.
+I’ve always loved reading, right from … I can never remember actually learning to read, I’ve always been able to read.
 And my earliest memory is of my father bringing home his library books and me grabbing them and reading them before the poor man had a chance to read them.
 He was into cowboy stuff in those days so … I would love anything I could lay my hands on I could read.
 Belonged to the library, so that was good; and one of my cousins introduced me to the library and I thought this was like paradise!
 Oh wow!
 All these books, and you could take them home and read them!
 Wow.
 And I’ve got a very big collection of books myself – I like science fiction, I like detective stories; I’ve got a collection of Agatha Christies, Ngaio Marsh, and other authors from … well, I suppose twenties and thirties, aren’t they?
 And forties, yeah.
 I’ve got all these paperbacks which I re-read, over and over again, as you can do.
 I’m just re-reading my P D James at the moment, ‘cause I like her.
 And then the science fiction – my sons introduced me to that, and I really enjoy that as well, so I’ve got a big collection of them.

-I enjoyed doing jigsaw puzzles years ago when I was younger; but with the lockdown I decided to take up jigsaws again, and now I have one on the go the whole time.
+I enjoyed doing jigsaw puzzles years ago when I was younger, but with the lockdown I decided to take up jigsaws again and now I have one on the go the whole time.
 It’s good if you can’t sleep at night, you get up and fiddle around with the jigsaw.
 I don’t like them too difficult; I don’t like too much sky or green stuff or anything; I like … well, not a simple puzzle, but one that I can handle, yeah.
-I don’t like Wasgijs much.
-Now this one is rather good, I quite like that – look at it – all these lovely Christmas things, [chuckle] so I’m quite enjoying that; all that food, and no calories.
+I don’t like Wasgij’s much.
+Now this one is rather good, I quite like that – look at it.
+All these lovely Christmas things, [chuckle] so I’m quite enjoying that; all that food, and no calories.
 [Chuckle] No, that’s my occupation nowadays, when I’m not sitting in my chair and having a snooze.
 I find [chuckle] as I get older I do more sleeping.
 I do watch television, but not a lot … depends what’s on.

 And you can’t get out to your garden now?